mdig0003/3179_project/README.md

 This project offers an interactive exploration of Melbourne’s housing market, focusing on visualising real estate price trends across different suburbs and property types.

 ## 🔍 Overview
-The project utilises a dataset containing property sales data from Melbourne, AustraliaIt includes information such as
+The project utilises a dataset containing property sales data from Melbourne, AustraliaIt includes information such as:

 - Suburb
 - Address
 - Number of rooms